 The possible pond on site may have been infilled.
-WS101 and WS103 have been undertaken in this area of the site and have identified bedrock at between 1.2mbgl and 0.6mbgl respectively.
+WS101 and WS103 have been undertaken in this area of the site and have identified bedrock at 1.2mbgl and 0.6mbgl respectively.
 Given the depth to bedrock LKC considers the risk of significant quantities of gas generating materials in the area of the former pond to be low.
 LKC recommend that a watching brief is undertaken in this area of the site during construction works.

 LKC have not identified any significant quantities of putrescible or degradable material.
-Therefore the risk is considered low in these areas.
-Therefore pollutant linkage 3 remains possible subject to a watching brief during foundation service excavations in this area of the site.
+Therefore Pollutant Linkage 3 is considered an unlikely probability.